imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 This implementation does not have a separation of lines seen for the EXP arguments in other implementations.

 For the `BYTE`, `SHL`, `SHR` and `SAR` the execution times are higher than expected.
-This might indicate that there is a room for optimization.
+This might indicate that there is room for optimization.

 #### Recommendation